SillyBubble/SillyBubble.github.io/content/authors/Guilherme/_index.md

   - Alumni - Master
 ---

-Guilherme is a MSc student supervised by Sofia in 3D printing and biobased sandwich structures.
+Guilherme was a MSc student supervised by Sofia in 3D printing and biobased sandwich structures.